What is in this leaflet

 Tell your doctor if you or your child have allergies to:

 - any other substances, such as latex, foods, preservatives or dyes.

 Tell your doctor if you are pregnant, or are planning to become pregnant.
 Your doctor will discuss the potential risks and benefits of having Afluria® Quad vaccine during pregnancy and advise on the timing of Afluria® Quad vaccination with regards to pregnancy.

 Tell your doctor if you are breast-feeding.
 Your doctor will discuss the potential risks and benefits of having Afluria® Quad vaccine while you are breast-feeding.

 Taking other medicines

-Tell your doctor, nurse or pharmacist if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor, nurse or pharmacist if you or your child are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and Afluria® Quad vaccine may interfere with each other.